Important America’s Chieftain Ceremonial Wood Seat “Duho” Cave Find, 500 Yrs Old

 Lifetime guarantee of authenticity: All of our works of art come with our Lifetime Authenticity Guarantee.

-We have been dealing in authentic Japanese and Chinese Fine art, antiquities, garden ornaments, lanterns and water basins for 25 years.
-The president personally travels to Japan and China each year to meet his network partners who assist him in finding best examples.
+We have been dealing in authentic Tribal, European, Chinese, and Japanese Fine Arts including garden ornaments, lanterns and water basins for 25 years.
+Our president personally travels to Japan, Europe, and across America each year to meet his network partners who assist him in finding best examples.
 He personally inspects each antique work of art to ensure its old age, authenticity and quality condition.
-After accumulating a group, they are imported to Vermont and Maine in large containers.
-This method keeps shipping costs low and enables us to offer them to you at reasonable prices.
-We carefully pack and ship to clients all-over the USA and at reasonable shipping costs.

 Item Details